shrutsureja/TUF-intern-task/README.md

 - [X] Make a basic version and deploy it.
 - [ ] Make Some basic frontend of loading State while the data is being fetched.
-- [ ] Convert the frontend post request such that all the stdin and source_code data get converted to the BASE64.
+- [X] Convert the frontend post request such that all the stdin and source_code data get converted to the BASE64.
-- [ ] Accept the converted data and store it in a file rather than a database and store the file name in the database
+- [X] Accept the converted data and store it in a file rather than a database and store the file name in the database
+- [ ] Need to take the backup of the files in the mongoDB database
 - [ ] Add some instructions for the reviewer

 ## Routes Required